 2025 Class Offerings

-The schedule for these FREE 2025 classes is available under the 'CALENDAR of Events' menu option.
+The schedule for these FREE 2025 classes is listed on the bottom of this page, as well as appearing on the 'CALENDAR of Events' menu option.

 We often schedule classes based on number of requests.
 Please let us know your level of interest in a particular topic.